 Kids and the COVID-19 vaccine

 The FDA and the CDC’s Advisory Committee on Immunization Practices (ACIP) authorized the emergency use of Pfizer’s COVID-19 vaccine in children ages 12 to 15.
-And a lower dose of the vaccine has been approved for emergency use in children ages 5 to 11.
+And a lower dose of the vaccine has been approved for emergency use in children 6 months to 11 years old.